SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> Tips to visit the Palace of Fine Arts including history & pictures

-At almost 1,000 feet in elevation, Twin Peaks will give you some of the most majestic views over the City by the Bay.
-These two peaks provide a 360-degree view, including the city and the Pacific Ocean, and are situated in the middle of a 64-acre park.
+At almost 1,000 feet in elevation, Twin Peaks will give you some of the most majestic SF views.
+These two peaks provide 360-degree views, including the city and the Pacific Ocean, and are situated in the middle of a 64-acre park.

-Because it has been primarily preserved in its original state, you'll see plants, trees, and possibly animals that you won't see anywhere else in San Francisco.
-One of these includes the Mission Blue Butterfly, an endangered species.
+Because it has been preserved in its original state, you'll see flora and fauna that you won't see anywhere else in San Francisco, including the endangered Mission Blue Butterfly.
 They are very rare and only live in this part of the city.

-Other wildlife around these steep hills consist of the white-crowned sparrow, brush rabbits, and coyotes.
-However, they are probably more afraid of you than you are of them, so it is usually safe.
+Other wildlife around these steep hills consist of the white-crowned sparrow, brush rabbits, and coyotes (don't worry, they are probably more afraid of you than you are of them).

 One of the things I love is that there are so many ways to get to the top of these mountains.
 You can take the trail, which is just under a mile long, drive up to it, or take a city bus.
 I prefer to walk the path as it allows me to immerse myself and imagine what life here used to be like back in the day.

 There is nowhere else like Lands End in San Francisco if you want a great view of the Pacific Ocean and the Golden Gate Bridge while taking a gorgeous hike at the same time.
-It is a bit out of the way, compared to Crissy Field and other parks, it is usually less busy, so you can just chill out.
+It is a bit out of the way, compared to Crissy Field and other waterfront parks, but it's the perfect escape to chill out.

-If you don't know about Lands End, it starts just above the historic Cliff House and goes through the forests along the cliff's edge.
+Lands End starts just above the historic Cliff House and goes through the forests along the cliff's edge.
 Along the way, you can also see the remnants of the Sutro Baths and possibly shipwrecks depending on if you go during high tide or low tide.

 >> More about hiking Lands End

-One of the best free San Francisco attractions in Chinatown is the Golden Gate Fortune Cookie factory and showroom.
+One of the best free San Francisco attractions in Chinatown is the Golden Gate Fortune Cookie Factory.
 This wonderful company was founded in 1962.

 The second you walk in, you'll see a massive machine and a few women making fortune cookies all day long.
 It is fun to watch them, as the machine brings the cookie to them, bends it, and then cooks.